-puttykeygen is provided with putty packages most of the Linux distributions like Ubuntu, Debian, Fedora, CentOS, RedHat.
+puttygen is provided with putty packages most of the Linux distributions like Ubuntu, Debian, Fedora, CentOS, RedHat.

-$ apt install putty
+$ sudo apt install putty

 Fedora, CentOS, RedHat

-$ yum install putty
+$ sudo yum install putty

-Windows binaries are provided with the following url.
+Windows binaries are provided with the following URL.

 puttygen KEYFILE OPTINONS

 OPTIONSare used to specify size, output key file, etc.